 - Check all of the supporting documentation for revenue and expense transactions to ensure they’re all properly maintained.
-Include this as a component of your accounting process and controls.
+Include this as a component of your cannabis accounting process and controls.

 - Get form W-9 for every vendor and check the information recorded in the general ledger to ensure it includes the full legal entity name vendor.
 Maintain caregiver numbers and license numbers for all vendors where applicable.

 - Reconcile sales to METRC and, if applicable, to the POS, each month.
 Make sure to document reasons for any discrepancies.